rodrigomd94/cardano-dapp-quickstart/README.md

 ## Getting Started

+This project uses Next.js with typescript and tailwindcss.
+It comes with DaisyUI for making an easy interface and includes easy-peasy for easy state/context management.

+### Install dependencies
 Install all dependencies by running
 ```bash
 yarn
 ```
+### Add blockfrost key
 Then create a file called .env.local to add you blockfrost api key as:
 NEXT_PUBLIC_BLOCKFROST=<project_id>

+## Using Next.js
-First, run the development server:
+To run the development server:

 ```bash
 npm run dev